alecsandrei/eurostat_downloader/README.md

 ## Option 1: from the QGIS plugin repository

 The plugin is available in the [QGIS plugin repository](https://plugins.qgis.org/plugins/eurostat_downloader/).
 It is currently flagged as an experimental plugin, so you will have enable the *Show also experimental* plugins setting by going to *Plugins -> Manage and install plugins -> Settings*.
-After enabling this setting, you can find the plugin by searching for in the *All* tab.
+After enabling this setting, you can find the plugin by searching for it in the *All* tab.

 ## Option 2: manually, from the releases page